jannis-kiriasis/advisor-finder/README.md

 - The Seeker needs to go through the checkout and pay for the consultation
 - The Adviser receives an email with the payment confirmed
 - The Seeker receives an email with the confirmation
-- The link to connect to the advisor becomes active
+- The link to start the meeting with the advisor becomes available

 **Subtasks:**
 1. Order model
 2. Create checkout form
 3. Create checkout views
 4. Create checkout template
-5. Connect stripe
+5. Connect stripe (create webhooks)
 6. Send payment intent to stripe
 7. Add on page notification of order processed
 8. Send email to seeker with consultation schedule and payment link